62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 Following the minimalism trend, minimalistic navigation is one of key UX design trends this year.

 This trend is fueled by one key benefit.
-The fewer menus and shortcuts there are for the visitors of your website to click on, the more time they can spend exploring your content, products or services.
+The fewer menus and shortcuts you have on your website, the more time your site visitors can spend exploring your content, products or services.